ashishkarnad/sandbox/enterprise/README.md

 http://localhost:4567/results
 ```

+We should see it appear in Graphite.
-Make sure it appears in Graphite and send a resolution event:
+Then we can send a resolution event:

 ```
 curl -s -XPOST -H 'Content-Type: application/json' \